agoat/contao-autoprefixer-bundle/README.md

 [![Downloads](https://img.shields.io/packagist/dt/agoat/contao-autoprefixer.svg?style=flat-square)](http://packagist.org/packages/agoat/contao-autoprefixer)

 ## About
 Forget about vendor prefixes.
 Just write pure (S)CSS.
-This plugin adds vendor prefixes to CSS rules using values from [Can I Use].
+This plugin adds vendor prefixes (depending on your settings) to CSS rules using values from [Can I Use].

 Write your CSS rules without vendor prefixes:
 ```css